otsolap/juhokoli.fi/README.md

 ## ToDo

+# fix form scroll from hero-cta and
-#1 check NetlifyCMS and add descriptions to relevant fields.
+# check NetlifyCMS and add descriptions to relevant fields.
-#2 Create 3 Elements block
+# Create 3 Elements block
-#3 Create CMS for 3 elements block
+# Create CMS for 3 elements block